ConorWilliams/libfork/docs/benchmarks/benchmarks/strassen.md

 bulk work around those recursive tasks.

 For these sizes, Strassen is a tasking benchmark rather than a tuned linear algebra kernel.
-Scaling depends on the cutoff, temporary allocation behavior, cache locality, and floating-point error tolerance.
+Scaling depends on the cutoff, temporary allocation behavior, and cache locality.

 This benchmark is directly comparable to [matrix multiply](matmul.md): both split matrices into quadrants, but Strassen trades extra additions and